Bert Kaempfert: Collaborations

 Kaempfert used many musicians who were available in West Germany and other parts of Europe, including many of the same players who played for James Last, Kai Warner, and Roberto Delgado.
 He featured such top soloists as trumpeters Charly Tabor, Werner Gutterer, Manfred Moch, and Ack van Rooyen, trombonists Åke Persson and Jiggs Whigham, and sax/flute player Herb Geller.
 Drummer Rolf Ahrens supplied the characteristically simple but steady beat, often playing just a snare drum with brushes.

 Another contributor to Kaempfert's music was guitarist/bassist Ladislav "Ladi" Geisler, who popularized the "knackbass" (crackling bass) sound, initially playing a Gibson EB and later a Fender Jazz Bass Guitar, which became the most distinctive feature of many Kaempfert recordings — a treble staccato bass guitar sound in which the bass string was plucked with a pick and immediately suppressed to cancel out any sustain.
 An acoustic bass played a simple pattern in unison with this staccato electric bass, which created a unique sound.
 It was Geisler who lent his guitar amplifier to The Beatles for their recording session with Tony Sheridan, after the band's own equipment proved to be inadequate for recording purposes.

 Death and legacy

 Street sign for Bert-Kaempfert-Platz, a place in Hamburg, Germany named in Kaempfert's honour.

 Kaempfert died suddenly following a stroke at his home in Mallorca on 21 June 1980, at the age of 56, shortly after a successful appearance in the United Kingdom.

 Bert-Kaempfert-Platz, a square in the Barmbek district of Hamburg, Germany, is named after him.

 Kaempfert appears as a character in the 1994 film Backbeat, played by actor Wolf Kahler.

 Discography

-Titles are for European releases; the U.S. release may have a different title.
+Titles are for European releases; the N.A. release may have a different title.